 Breakfast was an egg and bacon sandwich.

-Bürgen Wholemeal & Seeds Bread, one spread with chutney and topped with one slice of Bega Extra Light Tasty cheese, two rashers of short cut bacon and one fried egg.
+It contained two slices of toasted Bürgen Wholemeal & Seeds Bread, one spread with chutney and topped with one slice of Bega Extra Light Tasty cheese, two rashers of short cut bacon and one fried egg.
 I ate it at the table chatting away to my nephew, me good-naturedly interested, he happy to show me his creations at every step of the process.
 He likes building cars, robots and birthday cakes especially.

 After I finished eating he decided he would like to have some dry Coco Pops on the couch and watch "the one that [Mr Smart] made me".
 Mr Smart made him a DVD full of cartoons a while ago and it is still his favourite one at my house to this day.
 I settled him on the couch, he wanted both fleecy blankets on and two pillows behind him, and then went to have my shower and get dressed.